bibblybobblyben/bibblybobblyben.github.io/docs/_posts/2021-06-09-euro2020-model-predictions-groups.markdown

 |0.0|0.02|0.08|0.22|0.33|**0.36**| North Macedonia | | Netherlands |0.19|0.21|**0.25**|0.19|0.1|0.04|
 |0.01|0.03|0.12|0.24|0.28|**0.32**| Ukraine | | Austria |**0.25**|0.21|0.23|0.17|0.09|0.04|

+Group C expects the **Netherlands** to win against North Macedonia and Ukraine, but finding Austria a tougher opponent.
+They are however expected to score multiple goals against Austria, meaning that if they take their chances they should be confident of outscoring them and winning all 3 matches to win the group.

+**Austria** are expected to come second in the group, with an opening game against North Macedonia where they shouldn't concede many goals. **North Macedonia** then beating Ukraine, as the model also suggests is possible, would leave Austria in a strong position.
+The North Macedonians are not expected to be high scoring by the model. **Ukraine** would then need to beat Austria in their final match to have a chance of progressing, but their attacking ability is reflected in the goal scoring odds when they regularly have a decent chance of scoring 2 goals in a game.

 ## Individual fixture odds

 |Odds of winning | Team 1| Odds of Draw |Team 2|Odds of winning